F-Secure SAFE is a clean and simple anti-malware suite that’s a little light on features beyond parental controls.

 F-Secure SAFE provides a simple, unobtrusive selection of antivirus and parental control tools for home users.

-It’s very clear about subscription renewal costs, doesn’t enable auto-renewals by default, and is reasonably competitively priced.
+It doesn’t jack up the price when your subscription renews, makes it very easy to opt out to auto-renewals entirely, and it’s reasonably competitively priced.
 But is it one of the best antivirus options?

 F-Secure SAFE doesn’t automatically sign you up for an auto-renewing subscription, but subsequent years still cost more than the first.

 With consumer anti-malware suites, you’re paying for more than just virus protection, and F-Secure provides a good range of tools for your money.
-Parental controls are introduced at install time, with options for immediately setting up time limits and content filtering for children of various ages, and you can install the software for use by a younger member of the household, too.
+Parental controls are introduced at install time, with options for immediately setting time limits and content filtering for children of various ages.
+You can install the software for use by a younger member of the household, too.

 Should you buy it?